Nunomcmm/Nunomcmm/README.md

 ## About me

 - 🏠 Lisbon
-- 🔭 I’m currently working on Python projects
+- 🔭 I’m currently working on Business Intelligence projects
-- 🌱 I’m currently learning Bioinformatics
+- 🌱 BSc in Bioinformatics
 - 📫 How to reach me: nunomcmmelo@hotmail.com